ezzatmakar/php-mvc/README.md

+#PHP-mvc PHPLite micro framework
-#PHP-mvc project is a practical to bild mvc php appliction PHPLite micro framework
+##this is a practical project to bild mvc php appliction
+##packages installed are "vlucas/phpdotenv && symfony/var-dumper"